Data-centric Design of Learning-based Surgical Gaze Perception Models in Multi-Task Simulation: Dataset Collection Protocol

 We conducted a human subjects experiment on a da Vinci Surgical Simulator (with SimNow) to collect complementary telesurgical gaze data that varied along two dimensions: skill level, and gaze modality.
 These two independent variables were crossed to produce four experimental conditions.

 Skill level was divided into novice and intermediate.
 Novice participants were defined as having \emph{less than 1 hour} of self-reported prior experience with the da Vinci Surgical System.
-Intermediate participants were defined using a reproducible performance criterion on the simulator: achieving an overall SimNow score $\ge 95$ on each of the four selected drills (Task~A--D; see Sec.~\ref{sec:exp_protocol}) for three consecutive attempts per drill.
+Intermediate demonstrators were defined using a reproducible performance criterion on the simulator: achieving an overall SimNow score $\ge 95$ on each of the four selected drills (Task~A--D; see Sec.~\ref{sec:exp_protocol}) for three consecutive attempts per drill.
+SimNow scores are construct-validated, and our criteria were set higher than proficiency thresholds seen in other studies \cite{turbati2023robotic,gomes2025construct,applegarth2026evaluating}.

 Observation modality was divided into \emph{active} gaze, which was measured as participants performed four surgical simulation tasks, and \emph{passive} gaze, which was measured as participants observed video recordings of the surgical simulation tasks performed in the active gaze condition.